LandrumTrev/GIF.HORSE/README.md

 - Click the + (plus) to load another GIF from your current topic, or to load a completely random GIF if no topic is currently selected.
 - Click on the - (minus) to clear all GIFs from the screen and reset to no current topic.
 - Click on the POWERED BY GIPHY logo to visit the Fountain of All Gifs.
-- Click on DESIGN+DEV © 2018 RICH TREVILLIAN to see my design and development portfolio.
+- Click on DESIGN+DEV © 2018 RICH TREVILLIAN to see more of my design and development work.